 1. Minimum Lot Size (Square Feet) 5,000

 2. Minimum Lot Width (Feet) 50

 3. Minimum Front Yard Setback (Feet) 2

 4. Maximum Front Yard Setback (Feet) 30

 5. Minimum Side Yard Setback-One (Feet) 0

 7. Minimum Side Yard Setbacks-Both (Feet) 0

 8. Minimum Side Yard Setbacks-Both (Percentage of lot width) N/A

-9. Minimum Rear Yard Setback (Feet), this shall exclusively mean and is s
+9. Minimum Rear Yard Setback (Feet), this shall exclusively mean and is

-defined as the boundary with the houses of worship located at Block 1807, Lots 18
+(defined as the boundary with the houses of worship located at Block 1807, Lots

-1 and 13.
+1 1 and 13.

 10. Maximum Height for Principal Building (Stories / Feet) 3/50

-11. Maximum Height for Accessory Structures other than parking structu ires.
+11. Maximum Height for Accessory Structures other than parking structures.
 15

 (Feet)

 12. Maximum Building Coverage, first floor building area as a percent of land 80

-area.
+a area.
 (Percent)

-13. Maximum improved and landscaped lot coverage, defined as first floor

-building area plus impervious coverage, plus landscaped buffer area as a 95

-13. Maximum improved and landscaped lot coverage, defined as first floor building area plus impervious coverage, plus landscaped buffer area as a percent of land area.
-(Percent)

-- 14. Minimum Landscaped Buffer along a residential zone (Feet) boundary, or along the boundary with any house of worship. - 15.
-Parking provisions: - i.
+- 13. Maximum improved and landscaped lot coverage, defined as first floor building area plus impervious coverage, plus landscaped buffer area as a percent of land area.
+(Percent) - 14.
+Minimum Landscaped Buffer along a residential zone (Feet) boundary, or along the boundary with any house of worship.

+15. Parking provisions:

+- i.
 Notwithstanding §150-12.6 B, pertaining to RSIS parking standards, which shall not apply to the TC MU Zone, any residential development(s) in the TC MU Zone shall provide a minimum of 1.5 vehicle(s) parking space(s) per residential unit. - ii.
 A minimum of 90% of such parking spaces shall be provided on-site and the remaining 10% of required parking spaces may be provided through a long-term lease (or parking lot rental agreement), with a minimum term of ten (10) years, of off-street parking spaces no further than one-thousand (1,000) feet from the development. - All required or designated resident parking shall be provided within the boundaries of the TCMU Overlay Zone.
 Off-site parking satisfied outside of the TCMU Zone shall be limited to required or dedicated spaces for ground-floor commercial uses and shall be reserved for employees or customers of those commercial uses. - · Off-site parking spaces shall only qualify for off-site parking agreements/leases if be located in public or commercial parking lots/facilities or private parking lots/facilities which are accessory to existing non-residential uses where the number of parking spaces exceeds the required amount for those existing non-residential uses.

 - Such parking agreement or lease shall be in writing as at the time a site plan application is submitted to the Verona Planning Board. - No private parking lot/facility serving an existing use shall receive off-site parking spaces from the TCMU Zone if such an arrangement would cause or exacerbate a shortfall in the required number of parking spaces for that existing use. - iii.
 A minimum of 5% of all on-site parking spaces shall be exclusively reserved and identified for electrically charged vehicle.
 The parking space(s) shall be equipped with electric charging devices (or apparatus).
-In addition, if the State of New Jersey should require that a greater number of electrically charged vehicle spaces be required than is required herein, then that requirement shall be applicable to any site plan application to be filed under the provisions of this ordinance. - E. Conditional Uses.
+In addition, if the State of New Jersey should require that a greater number of electrically charged vehicle spaces be required than is required herein, then that requirement shall be applicable to any site plan application to be filed under the provisions of this ordinance.

+E. Conditional Uses.